AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md

 # Overview

-RAM policies are configured based on users.
+Resource Access Management \(RAM\) policies are configured based on users.
 You can configure RAM policies to control the resources that can be accessed by users.

 ## Background information